Orli Becker | December 15 2022 |

 Get more insights on elevating your global talent strategy with real-time pay intelligence in our webinar.

 Our research found that pay is unsurprisingly a factor in motivating and retaining workers (e.g., “increasing pay is associated with improved retention outcomes via both longer time on assignment and reduced voluntary term rates”), and that in turn improves business continuity and avoids costs.
-But research also found that it depended upon the role and corresponding pay rates.
+But research also found that it depended upon the skill and corresponding pay rates.
 Retention for lower paid positions can be improved with pay rate increases, but above certain pay thresholds corresponding to different roles, pay increases do not significantly impact retention.

 According to the findings, most lower-earning workers (whose top priority may be maintaining real income when there is inflation) are more likely to move elsewhere for higher pay.
 But higher-earning workers “have typically reached a minimum threshold and are much more likely to stay on assignment for intangibles such as career development and unique project opportunities.”
-This is one example of how considering the worker’s context and what the individual values over other elements, including intangibles, must be a part of incenting and motivating contingent workers.
+This is one example of how considering the worker’s skill and what the individual values over other elements, including intangibles, must be a part of incenting and motivating contingent workers.

 For more strategies on retaining contingent talent, check out our blog.